Tsugiru/Finite-State-Machine/README.md

 3 - Actions, they act on the variables in a user defined manner.

-4 - Condition, boolean function of the variables, user defined.
+4 - Conditions, boolean functions of the variables, user defined.

 5 - Transitions, the link between two states, takes a Condition, a port, and an action.
 The transition will move from the first state to the second while executing the action if: The condition is true and port is active.